Blog · Training

 Why the thing most of us call overtraining usually isn't — and what it actually is

-It was RED-S. And it wasn't caused by training too much.
-It was caused by not fuelling enough for the training I was doing, compounded by the pressure, perfectionism, and overwhelm I was carrying in the rest of my life.
+And it wasn't caused by training too much.
+It was caused by not fuelling enough for the training I was doing — compounded by pressure, perfectionism, and the overall load I was carrying in my life.

 What Overtraining Actually Is

-True OTS is primarily a condition of elite athletes — people training four to six hours a day, six days a week, for months.
-For a leisure athlete training a few times a week, it is extremely rare.
-The research is limited, there are no definitive biomarkers, and diagnosis can only be made retrospectively.
+True OTS primarily affects elite athletes — people training four to six hours a day, six days a week, over extended periods.
+For recreational athletes, it's extremely rare.

-Everything in this post is aimed at leisure athletes.
-Professional and elite athletes operate under entirely different conditions and should work with a sports medicine specialist.
+This post is written for recreational athletes.
+Elite and professional athletes operate under different conditions and should work with a sports medicine specialist.

-Not being adapted to the intensity yet.
-As a beginner, returning after a break, or ramping up load — your body hasn't caught up.
-This is normal adaptation, not overtraining.
-Progress more gradually and give the process time.
+1. You're not adapted to the load yet.
+As a beginner, returning after a break, or increasing intensity — your body hasn't caught up yet.
+That's normal adaptation, not overtraining.
+Progress gradually and give your body time.

-RED-S — Relative Energy Deficiency in Sport.
+2. RED-S — Relative Energy Deficiency in Sport.
 RED-S occurs when the energy you expend in training isn't matched by what you eat.
-It doesn't require an eating disorder — it can happen simply through undereating or not understanding how much fuel training actually demands.
+It doesn't require an eating disorder — it can happen simply by under-fuelling or underestimating how much energy training actually demands.

-RED-S was originally known as the Female Athlete Triad — low energy availability, menstrual disruption, and low bone density.
-We now know it affects men too, but the menstrual signal in women remains one of the most important and most ignored red flags in recreational sport.
+RED-S was originally described as the Female Athlete Triad — low energy availability, menstrual disruption, and low bone density.
+We now know it also affects men, but the menstrual signal in women remains one of the most important — and most overlooked — warning signs in recreational sport.

-Psychological and life stress.
-Modern life is demanding — and all of it lands in the body.
-When you're already carrying a heavy mental load, your perceived physical exhaustion can be completely out of proportion to what you've actually done in training.
-Psychological stress and physical stress draw from the same pool of resources.
+3. Psychological and life stress.
+Modern life is demanding — and it all shows up in the body.
+If you're already carrying a high mental load, even moderate training can feel disproportionately exhausting.
+Physical and psychological stress draw from the same pool of resources.
 Your body doesn't distinguish between a difficult meeting and a hard interval session.
-Both cost something.
+Both have a cost.

-I've experienced this myself — overwhelm and perfectionism manifesting as body pain, no energy, no motivation.
-On paper I hadn't overloaded my training.
-But my nervous system was already at capacity before I'd even put on my trainers.
+I've experienced this myself — overwhelm and perfectionism showing up as physical pain, low energy, and loss of motivation.
+On paper, my training wasn't excessive.
+But my system was already at capacity before I even started.

 The Reframe